fatmakhamis/IP3-FATMAKHAMIS/README.md

 * Open project on VSCode
 * Start the project on live server
 ##Behavior Development Driven
-* the app prompts a user to enter Date of Birth and gender
+* the app prompts a user to fill feedback form
-* function for validity check will execute to confirm the correct format of year, month and date.
-* Depending on the gender the app will determine the day of the week you are born
-* Finally it will submit the Akan name
-* You can reset and start a fresh or enter new date
+* the user should fill his name,email and comments
+* the system should submit a pop up thankful message to the user
+* the system also tracks all emails and messages from the user
 ## Known Bugs
 * No known bugs so far
 ## Technologies Used
 * HTML
 * CSS
 * Javascript
+* jquery
 ## Support and contact details
 To fix a abug or enhance this project,follow thw steps below:
 * Fork the repo